Kingxukai/linux/Documentation/i2c/busses/i2c-viapro.rst

 Supported adapters:
   * VIA Technologies, Inc. VT82C596A/B
-    Datasheet: Sometimes available at the VIA website
+    Datasheet: Sometimes available at the woke VIA website

   * VIA Technologies, Inc. VT82C686A/B
-    Datasheet: Sometimes available at the VIA website
+    Datasheet: Sometimes available at the woke VIA website

   * VIA Technologies, Inc. VT8231, VT8233, VT8233A
     Datasheet: available on request from VIA